linode/docs/docs/guides/uptime/monitoring/configuring-nagios-on-debian-10-ubuntu-2004/index.md

 1. Replace `example.com` throughout this guide with your machine's domain name, and replace `fqdn.example.com` with your machine's fully qualified domain name (FQDN).

 {{< note >}}
-This guide is written for a non-root user.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## Set Up Nagios Email Alerts